bludit/documentation-english/pages/themes/include-plugins/index.md

 <h2 id="example">Example</h2>

-The next HTML and PHP code is a complete example of how to include 3 types of hooks and execute in the correct place of the theme.
+Here's a complete example of how to include 3 types of hooks, and execute them in the correct place in the theme.

 ```
 <!DOCTYPE html>